Utah Deaf History and Culture

 Dr. Bitter's efforts resulted in a new policy being adopted by USD in 1962 that embraced the Dual Division system, commonly known as the "Y" system.
 Through this system, all Deaf and hard of hearing students were required to begin their education in the Oral Division and were not allowed to move to the Simultaneous Communication Division until they were 11 years old or in sixth grade (First Reunion of the Utah School for the Deaf Alumni Booklet, 1976).

-The USD in Ogden, Utah, was divided into an Oral and Simultaneous Communication Division, each with its own set of classrooms, dormitory facilities, recess periods, and extracurricular activities, with the exception of sporting programs, which were open to all students due to a shortage of players (The Utah Eagle, February 1968; The Ogden Standard-Examiner, October 19, 1970).
+The USD in Ogden, Utah, was divided into an Oral and Simultaneous Communication Division, each with its own set of classrooms, dormitory facilities, recess periods, and extracurricular activities, except for sporting programs, which were open to all students due to a shortage of players (The Utah Eagle, February 1968; The Ogden Standard-Examiner, October 19, 1970).
 Students at USD-Ogden went on strike in 1962 and 1969 over the Dual Division because they were dissatisfied with the segregation system.
 No one listened.

 In the wake of the 1962 protest, Dr. Bitter and oral advocates suspected that the Utah Association of the Deaf (UAD) was orchestrating the student strike.
 The Utah State Board of Education looked into the matter but couldn't find any connection between the students and the UAD (Sanderson, UAD Bulletin, Summer 1963).

 The Utah Deaf community and parents who supported sign language fought the "Y" system for nearly ten years, and no one listened.
-After the student strikes of 1962 and 1969, as well as opposition from the Parent Teacher Student Association, it fell on Ned C. Wheeler's shoulders, a 1933 USD graduate who served as chair of the USDB Governor's Advisory Council, to propose a new "Two-Track Program" to replace the "Y" system, which was sent to the Utah State Board of Education for final approval after it was approved.
-Finally, on December 28, 1970, the Utah State Board of Education authorized a new policy allowing the Utah School for the Deaf to operate a Two-Track Program, which was supervised by Dr. Jay J. Campbell, a Deputy Superintendent of the Utah State Office of Education and an ally of the Utah Deaf community.
+After the student strikes of 1962 and 1969 and opposition from the Parent Teacher Student Association, it fell on Ned C. Wheeler's shoulders.
+This 1933 USD graduate served as chair of the USDB Governor's Advisory Council to propose a new "Two-Track Program" to replace the "Y" system, which was sent to the Utah State Board of Education for final approval after it was approved.
+Finally, on December 28, 1970, the Utah State Board of Education authorized a new policy allowing the Utah School for the Deaf to operate a Two-Track Program, which Dr. Jay J. Campbell, a Deputy Superintendent of the Utah State Office of Education and an ally of the Utah Deaf community supervised.
 It was created to give parents the option of using either the oral or total communication method of instruction for their Deaf child aged 2 to 21 years (Kenneth L. Kinner, personal communication, May 14, 2011, Recommendations on Policy for the Utah School for the Deaf, 1970; Deseret News, December 29, 1970).

-Over the years, Dr. Bitter remained the dominant supporter of oralism and mainstreaming, which had an impact on the Utah School for the Deaf and its enrollment.
+Over the years, Dr. Bitter remained the dominant supporter of oralism and mainstreaming, which impacted the Utah School for the Deaf and its enrollment.
 As a result, in 1993, the Utah State Board of Education sold the historic Utah School for the Deaf campus to the Ogden School District, citing increased mainstreaming and a drop in enrollment as reasons for the transaction.
-The Utah School for the Deaf and the Utah School for the Blind were consolidated in that year, and the new main Utah Schools for the Deaf and the Blind campus, located at 742 Harrison Boulevard, was opened (UAD Bulletin, May 1993).
+In addition, the Utah School for the Deaf and the Utah School for the Blind were consolidated that year, and the new main Utah Schools for the Deaf and the Blind campus, located at 742 Harrison Boulevard, was opened (UAD Bulletin, May 1993).

 Those who attended the Utah School for the Deaf recall fondly their time there.
-They benefited from the USD's comprehensive and accessible environment, which has promoted students in areas like communication and reading skills, as well as academic, social, and emotional growth.
+They benefited from the USD's comprehensive and accessible environment, which has promoted students in areas like communication and reading skills and academic, social, and emotional growth.
 The school also offered students the services they needed to succeed as contributing members of society with a college and vocational education.
-They expressed their sadness after seeing that future generations of Deaf students will not be able to benefit from the same opportunities and experiences that they had at the school, as they observed a large number of Deaf children integrated into mainstream education.
+They expressed their sadness after seeing that future generations of Deaf students will not be able to benefit from the same opportunities and experiences they had at the school, as they observed many Deaf children integrated into mainstream education.
 More on the mainstreaming movement can be found on the "Dr. Robert G. Sanderson's Mainstreaming Perspective" webpage.

 The Establishment of ASL/English Bilingual Schools and the Impact of the Listening and Spoken Language on Deaf Education